 The distribution of $X$ appears to approach the Poisson distribution for large $p$.
-This limiting behaviour of $X$ can be explained by the following reasoning under the assumption that the $Y_{x,y}$ are \textit{mutually independent}: By \eqref{X_def}, we get that $X$ follows the Binomial distribution with parameters $m$ and $1/p$.
-Note that their product $m/p\rightarrow 1$ as $p\rightarrow \infty$ by the Hasse-Weil bounds \cite{eight} and hence the distribution of $X$ tends to a Poisson distribution with the parameter $\lambda=1$.
+This limiting behaviour of $X$ can be explained by the following reasoning under the assumption that $Y_{x,y}$ are mutually independent: by \eqref{X_def} and this assumption, we get that $X$ follows the binomial distribution with parameters $m$ and $1/p$, with their product $m/p$ tending to $1$ as $p\rightarrow \infty$ (by the Hasse-Weil bounds \cite{eight}).
+Hence, under this assumption, the distribution of $X$ tends to a Poisson distribution with the parameter $\lambda=1$.
 The central result of this work is that this statement holds without the assumption on mutual independence of $Y_{x,y}$, under Conjecture \ref{conj1}.
 To state this conjecture, we need some notation.

-Now we are in position to state our main result. \begin{theorem} Assume that Conjecture \ref{conj1} is satisfied.
-Then X converges in distribution to a Poisson random variable with parameter $\lambda=1$ as $p\rightarrow\infty$. \end{theorem}